 See the abstracts of working groups and instructions on how to join them.

-Applications to join working groups close March 31st.
+(Applications to join working groups closed March 31st.)

 Registration is now open.
 See registration information.

 We welcome submissions that deal with the use of technology in computer science teaching and learning, innovations in the practice of teaching computer science, and computer science education research.
 We especially invite submissions related to the special theme of the conference: Learning for Life.